robguevarra/gh-website/ProjectDocs/Build_Notes/active/dashboard-stability_phase-3_state-persistence-navigation.md

 ## Current State Assessment
 The dashboard currently experiences two key issues:
-1. **Inconsistent Logout Function**: The logout functionality in the student header component sometimes works and sometimes fails without clear error messaging.
-This creates a poor user experience and potential security concerns.
+1. **Inconsistent Logout Function**: The logout functionality (`handleLogout` in `student-header.tsx`) uses a fixed `setTimeout` before redirecting, which doesn't guarantee proper state cleanup and can lead to race conditions with Supabase auth state propagation.
-2. **State Persistence Problems**: When navigating from the dashboard to other pages (like /store or /resources) and then back to the dashboard, the course progress section fails to load properly, creating an incomplete dashboard view.
+2. **State Persistence Problems**: Course progress data fails to reload consistently when navigating away and back to the dashboard.
+The current refresh logic (`useEffect` with `progressRefreshedRef` in `app/dashboard/page.tsx` and complex fallbacks/verifications) is unreliable and overly complex.

-These issues stem from our current state management implementation, which lacks proper coordination between Zustand stores, Supabase auth, and React navigation.
-The underlying problems include race conditions in the authentication flow and incomplete state refresh mechanisms when navigating between routes.
+These issues stem from a lack of proper sequencing in the logout flow and decentralized, inconsistent state refresh mechanisms.

 ## Future State Goal
 A robust dashboard with:
-1. **Reliable Auth Transitions**: Consistent, error-free logout functionality with proper state cleanup and navigation handling.
+1. **Reliable Auth Transitions**: Consistent, error-free logout functionality with proper state cleanup (clearing Zustand store before Supabase signout) and immediate navigation handling (no `setTimeout`).
-2. **Persistent Yet Fresh State**: Properly maintained state across page navigations while ensuring content is refreshed appropriately when returning to previously visited pages.
+2. **Centralized & Reliable State Refresh**: State refresh logic managed centrally within Zustand store actions, using timestamp-based staleness checks and focus listeners in components to trigger refreshes appropriately.
+3. **Simplified Component Logic**: UI components (`app/dashboard/page.tsx`, `components/dashboard/course-progress-section.tsx`) relying solely on the store as the source of truth, removing complex local refresh/fallback logic.
-3. **Enhanced User Experience**: Smooth transitions between pages with appropriate loading states and no UI inconsistencies.
+4. **Enhanced User Experience**: Smooth transitions between pages with appropriate loading states and no UI inconsistencies.

 ## Relevant Context